NolanNicholson/GunCon2-MiSTer/README.md

 If you have a Sinden Lightgun and are interested in using it on the MiSTer FPGA, this driver can make that possible with the following additional hardware:

-- Raspberry Pi (Pi 4 recommended; Pi 3 may also work)
+- Raspberry Pi 4
-- Arduino Micro (or other ATMega 32U4-based)
+- Arduino Micro
 - Open-Source Scan Converter (OSSC)

 Follow the instructions at https://sindenlightgun.miraheze.org/wiki/OG_Console_Setup_Guide to set